Starting a Digital Signage Project

 Ask yourself the following:

-- What type of content do I want to show?
-This will determine the Widgets you will need.
+What type of content do I want to show?
+This will determine the Templates you will need.

 How Do I Know It Works?